St. John's College (Annapolis/Santa Fe): Graduate Institute Liberal Arts program

 The Graduate Institute in Liberal Education was established at St. John's College in 1967 as a summer program on the Santa Fe campus.
-The size and scope of the Institute have expanded so that currently both the Annapolis and Santa Fe campuses offer year-round graduate-level study based on the principles of the St. John's undergraduate program.
-Students in the Liberal Arts program explore the persisting questions of human existence by studying classic works of the western tradition.
+The size and scope of the Institute have expanded so that currently, both the Annapolis and Santa Fe campuses offer year-round graduate-level study based on the principles of St. John's undergraduate program.
+Students in the Liberal Arts program explore the persisting questions of human existence by studying classic works of the Western tradition.
 This program is organized into five semester-long thematic segments: Philosophy and Theology, Politics and Society, Literature, Mathematics and Natural Science, and History.
 Students earn a Master of Arts in Liberal Arts (MALA) by completing four of these five segments.
-A common curriculum provides the basis for a shared intellectual community; discussion with fellow students and faculty is the mode of learning both inside and outside the classroom.
-Each semester, students attend a seminar, a tutorial and a preceptorial—all carried out as small-group discussions under the guidance of St. John's faculty members.
+A common curriculum provides the basis for a shared intellectual community; discussion with fellow students and faculty is the mode of learning inside and outside the classroom.
+Each semester, students attend a seminar, a tutorial, and a preceptorial, all carried out as small-group discussions under the guidance of St. John's faculty members.
 These three types of classes are the framework of the distinctive St. John's educational experience.

 Eastern Classics program

 At the Santa Fe campus, there is a program offering a Master of Arts in Eastern Classics (MAEC).
 This program is three semesters long and is designed to be completed in one 12-month period.
-The impetus for the program came with the recognition that the undergraduate program simply could not do justice to the Great Books of the three main Asian traditions (India, China and Japan) by trying to squeeze in a few works among so many European masterworks.
-The EC program therefore provides a full set of readings in the philosophical, religious and literary traditions of the three cultures listed above.
+The impetus for the program came with the recognition that the undergraduate program could not do justice to the Great Books of the three main Asian traditions (India, China and Japan) by trying to squeeze in a few works among so many European masterworks.
+The MAEC program, therefore, provides a full set of readings in the philosophical, religious, and literary traditions of the three cultures listed above.
 Thus, students learn Chinese culture by reading not only Confucius, Laozi and Zhuangzi, but also Mencius, Xun Zi, Han Feizi, and Mozi, as well as historical narratives by Sima Qian and the Zuo Zhuan, the later movement of Neo-Confucianism and Zhu Xi, narrative works such as Journey to the West or the Romance of the Three Kingdoms and the great Chinese poets, Li Bai, Wang Wei and Du Fu.
-This list represents only one-third of the required corpus, which also covers the major teachings and branches of Hinduism and the development of Theravada, Mahayana and Zen Buddhism, as well as such literary masterpieces as the Mahabharata, Shakuntala, The Tale of Genji, The Narrow Road to the Deep North and others.
+This list represents only one-third of the required corpus, which also covers the major teachings and branches of Hinduism and the development of Theravada, Mahayana and Zen Buddhism, as well as such literary masterpieces as the Mahabharata, Shakuntala, The Tale of Genji, The Narrow Road to the Deep North, and others.
 Students also take a language, either Sanskrit or Classical Chinese.